linuxdeepin/deepin-manual/manual-assets/personal/deepin-image-viewer/en_US/index.md

 - Double-click an image to open if Image Viewer has been set as the default application for image viewing.
 - Open Image Viewer, click **Open Image** and select the image file to open it.
 - Open Image Viewer and drag the image to the interface to open it.
-- Drag the image to the Image Viewer icon on desktop or in the dock to open it.
+- Drag the image to the Image Viewer icon on the desktop or in the dock to open it.

 > ![tips](icon/tips.svg) Tips:
 >   - In Control Center, you can set Image Viewer as the default image viewer.
 Please refer to [Default Applications](dman:///dde#Default Application Settings) for specific operations.
->   - Following Image formats are supported: BMP, ICO, JPG/JPE/JPEG, PNG, TGA, TIF/TIFF, XPM, GIF, SGI, RAW, WEBP, CR2, NEF, DNG, RAF, MEF, MRW, XBM, SVG, ORF, and MNG.
+>   - Following Image formats are supported: BMP, ICO, JPG/JPE/JPEG, PNG, TGA, TIF/TIFF, XPM, GIF, SGI, RAW, WEBP, CR2, NEF, DNG, RAF, MEF, MRW, XBM, SVG, ORF, MNG, etc.

 >![notes](icon/notes.svg) Notes: If you are using a  computer equipped with touch-screen or touchpad, you can use gestures instead of the mouse to zoom in on or zoom out of the images being viewed:
-   > -  On the touchscreen, open your two fingers to zoom in and pinch them to zoom out.
+>
-   > -  On the touchpad that supports multiple-point touch, open your two fingers to zoom in on the picture and pinch them to zoom out.
+>-  On the touchscreen, open your two fingers to zoom in and pinch them to zoom out.

 ### Main Interface